kunksed/personly-client/README.md

-# JamesG Trading Client
+# Personly Trading Platform
-JamesG Trading is a platform developed by James Gallagher that facilitates and processes investments in him, as a publicly traded person.
+Personly is a platform developed by James Gallagher that allows anyone to become a publicly traded person and process investments in themselves.

-If you are interested in the accompanying API, you can view it [here](https://github.com/jamesgallagher432/jamesg-trading-api).
-You can also view the Command Line Interface (CLI) for the JamesG Trading platform [here](https://github.com/jamesgallagher432/jamesg-trading-cli).
+You can view the accompanying API for this project [here](https://github.com/jamesgallagher432/jamesg-trading-api).

 # Documentation